 Color plays a big role in fashion.
 2010s were a lot about the neutrals.
 From makeup to clothing to hair colors, neutral shades were dominant in 2010s fashion.
 Hues like beiges, greys, nudes and whites/blacks made up the new types of wardrobe for the minimalist woman (and man).
 Celebrities like Kim Kardashian popularized nude lipsticks and many fashion bloggers inspired others to create a neutral fashion aesthetic.

 Like every decade, 2010s fashion had some trends we hope to not go back to.
 I’m afraid I have to start with one I have ranted against constantly – the see-through dresses.
 They were one of the worst trends in 2010s fashion that we kept observing every year incessantly.
 In fact, sheer everything: please stop this itchy, impractical nonsense that doesn’t even work in all climates and cultures.

-Oh, and also nude-colored clothing: I hate to buy things I wear only once to realize they’re not classy and then go to the bottom of my closet forever.
+Oh, and also nude-colored clothing.
+I hate to buy things I wear only once to realize they’re not classy and then send them to the bottom of my closet forever.
 Even Carrie Bradshaw realized the naked dress was not worth it.
 Under-boob, plexi-shoes, concealer that was too much lighter than your skin, over-sized blazer without pants (so Kardashian-esque and so trashy.
 Sorry Kim), cycling shorts are some other trends I hope we can say good-bye to in 2020s.

 Beauty in 2010s